 Ian MacAllen’s Red Sauce: How Italian Food Became American is a delightful read!
 Clear, entertaining, and insightful.
 Well researched and includes historical recipes.
 It is a significant contribution to understanding Italian American foodways.
 P.S.
 I love red sauce!

 An entertaining and authoritative account of Italian-American cuisine and the restaurants that popularized it.
 The catalogue and description of sauces is by itself a work of art.

 East End Books hosted Ian MacAllen in Provincetown, MA on August 24 for a seaside discussion of lobster fra diavollo.
 Check out the event online here.

-Check out the Red Sauce Blog for recipes, fun stories that didn't make it into the book, and new research in the history of Italian American food.
+Check out the Red Sauce America for recipes, fun stories that didn't make it into the book, and new research in the history of Italian American food and culture.

 Brooklyn Rail, May 2022

 InsideHook, April 5, 2022